-The Scheme invested exclusively in two purported investments.
-Dalriada understands that in the region of £930,000 was ultimately transferred to Medical Investments (Barbados) Inc., an overseas and unregulated entity.
-A further amount in the region of £250,000 was transferred to RDSS Japan Limited, an unregulated entity based in the UK.
-Dalriada continues to work to gain a better understanding of the purported investments and gather as much information as possible.
+The Scheme invested in a collection of unregulated, high risk investments, such as shares in private companies and private loans.
+Dalriada continues to pursue the outstanding investments.
 However, obtaining cooperation from some of the entities involved is difficult, so it is currently unclear as to what value, if any, will be returned to the Scheme from these purported investments in due course.
+If any recoveries are made, Dalriada will keep members informed by way of further Announcements.